 About the Author

-Eileen Christelow has written and illustrated numerous best-selling picture books including ten popular stories about the Five Little Monkeys, Letters from a Desperate Dog, and Vote!
-She lives with her husband in Dummerston, Vermont, and you can learn more about her life and work on her website, www.christelow.com and on www.fivelittlemonkeys.com
+Eileen Christelow has written and illustrated numerous best-selling picture books including ten popular stories about the Five Little Monkeys, Vote!, and Robins!: How They Grow Up.
+She lives with her husband in East Dummerston, Vermont.
+Visit her online at christelow.com and fivelittlemonkeys.com.

 "This is pure silliness-just the kind kids like. . . .
 The monkeys are suitably active, and their mess-making skills, as demonstrated in the watercolor art, are impressive, with clothes scattered everywhere and dirty water overflowing the tub. . . .
 Plenty of fun."
 Booklist, ALA